Rivalries in the KHL

 Rivalries in the KHL come in many categories.
-As the league is still young, many of the rivalries have carried over from the days of the Russian Superleague, while others are new and may disappear.
+There's many rivalries that have carried over from the days of the Russian Superleague, while others are new and may disappear.
 Some are based on geography, while others are based on team names or organization that these teams belonged to back in the Soviet Union.
 Not all teams have pronounced rivalries that don't change with each season - this article attempts to chronicle only those that last for multiple years.

 In the European tradition, rivalries in Russia are referred to as "Derbies".